ayushpillai28/AyushP_BallDetectingRobot/index.md

 My first milestone was programming my motors to move change direction.
 Once I set up the Rasperry Pi, I connected the motor driver and the motors to the raspberry pi.
 I then used those pins to create my code.
 To make sure all the wires connecting the motors to the motor driver were well connected, I used a saughtering iron to connect the wires to the The first step to my code was to get the motors to move forwards and backwards and stop.
 Once I completed that task, I moved onto turning left and right.
 After my code was complete and the motors were functional, I assembled the chassis so I could see the robot in action instead of just the motors.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HMRqWIDqAzk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Reflection
+This project was a real test of perseverance and hard work.
+A lesson that became apparent fairly early on was that nothing is going to work on the first try.
+I wrote ten or 15 programs for this project, some much smaller than the others, and every program had a lot of problems that I didn’t originally know the answer to.
+The important thing is to expect the issues with the programs and accept it as being normal.
+Luckily we had instructors to help us out but even when I was working on my own I had to watch aso many youtube videos and look at hundreds of websites to solve the problems.
+The hardest part has to be some of the programming challenges I faced in the last week.
+There was a problem with the time.sleep() command which was essential to my program and it took me, my instructor, and even the rest of my family, many hours to figure it out.
+Even though the programming was the hardest part, it was definetly my favorite due to the problem solving it offered.
+Building the robot is cool but it has no function until you start programming it.
+And when it comes to an autonomous car, programming is everything.

 # Diagram of Raspberry Pi Attachments